mist/android/README.md

 For more details please check out [FetLife Android App Installation Guide](https://github.com/fetlife/android/files/1127920/FetLifeAndroidAppInstallationGuide.pdf)

-If something went wrong and you still don’t have the App or you still have further questions left, don’t be worried just check out the [FetLife Android App FAQ and Troubleshooting Guide](https://github.com/fetlife/android/files/1127921/FetLifeAndroidAppFAQandTroubleshootingGuide.pdf) or get in contact with us via caretakers@fetlife.com or dreamlite@fetlife.com
+If something went wrong and you still don’t have the App or you still have further questions left, don’t be worried just check out the [FetLife Android App FAQ and Troubleshooting Guide](https://github.com/fetlife/android/files/1127921/FetLifeAndroidAppFAQandTroubleshootingGuide.pdf) or get in contact with us via caretakers@fetlife.com.

 ### Kinksters Helping Kinksters